 - Functions - are methods that perform a

-- License - is a paid subscription that
+- Subscription - is a paid plan that

 entitles you to use XLReporting.
 There are different product options, and you can pay on a